cloudoperators/greenhouse/docs/user-guides/plugin/lifecycle.md

 #### Staged rollouts

-Until Greenhouse has an inhouse solution for staging rollouts, we suggest you use [renovate](https://github.com/renovatebot/renovate) configuration in combination to `git tags` to stage rollouts of PluginDefinition versions.
+Until Greenhouse has an inhouse solution for staging rollouts, we suggest you to use [renovate](https://github.com/renovatebot/renovate) configuration in combination to `git tags` to stage rollouts of PluginDefinition versions.

 The following steps are needed: